tvvignesh/node-skeleton/README.md

 ## Logging Middleware

-Logs can be added by using the log function from error.utils by specifying the log level, payload, SPAN if using Jaeger and tag and
+Logs can be added by using the log function from error.utils by specifying the log level, payload, SPAN if using Jaeger and a tag object with key-value pairs.

 ```
 log('info', {